Reptile to mammal

 - The double occipital condyle, while distinctive of mammals, is also found in modern amphibians and the extinct microsaurs.

-- Castorocauda was a Middle Jurassic docodont with a broad, scaly tail for swimming, just like that of the modern but unrelated beaver.
+- Castorocauda was a Middle Jurassic docodont – i.e. not a true mammal – yet it had webbed hind feet and a flattened, scaly tail for swimming just like that of the modern beaver.
 It is also, incidentally, the oldest fossil mammaliaform with preserved fur.

 - Haldanodon, a docodont from the Late Jurassic, possessed many of the specialisms characteristic of modern, but unrelated, semi-aquatic moles (desmans).

-- Fruitafossor, an enigmatic mammal from the Late Jurassic, perfectly imitates two extreme specialisations of teeth and jaw that previously were thought to be unique to the South American xenarthrans (anteaters, armadillos and sloths).
+- Fruitafossor, a digging mammal from the Late Jurassic, was an enigmatic mosaic of monotreme, triconodont and placental.
+It perfectly imitates two extreme specialisations of teeth and jaw that previously were thought to be unique to the South American armadillos and aardvarks.
+The lumbar vertebrae were also armadillo-like.
+However, it had a sprawling gait.

-These convergences are examples, not an exhaustive compendium, and any one of them would be grounds for questioning the belief that chance mutations drove macroevolution.
-In total they may be considered to be totally devastating.
+These examples are not an exhaustive compendium, and any one of them would be grounds for questioning the belief that chance mutations drove macroevolution.
+In total they are a devastating refutation of the idea.

 - The reptiles involved in this alleged transition were synapsids and thus unlike modern reptiles, which are diapsids.